The elliptic maximal function: Proof of maximal bounds

-Besides those lower bounds on the smoothing orders, one can find other lower bounds testing the estimates \eqref{2para-s} and \eqref{3para-s} with different type of examples.
-However, we are not close to being able to prove the estimates of smoothing orders up to any of such bounds.
-This problem seems to be very challenging.
+$(iii)$ Besides those lower bounds on the smoothing order $\alpha$, we also have \Be \alpha\geq {1}/{4}-{1}/{p}, \Ee which is valid for both \eqref{2para-s} and \eqref{3para-s}.
+However, we are currently far from being able to prove the estimates of smoothing orders up to these bounds, except in some trivial cases.
+This problem seems to be highly challenging.